Iowa State vs. TCU NCAA Football Odds, Plays and Insights | November 26, 2021

 TCU Stats and Trends

-- So far this season TCU has two wins against the spread.
+- TCU has two wins against the spread in 11 games this season.

-- TCU's games this year have gone over the point total six times in 10 opportunities (60%).
+- TCU has gone over the point total in 60% of its opportunities this year (six times in 10 games with a set point total).

-- TCU is 2-5 against the spread and 5-3 overall in games when it puts up more than 21.2 points.
+- TCU is 2-5 against the spread and 5-3 overall when the team puts up more than 21.2 points.

 - The Horned Frogs have turned the ball over 15 times this season, two more turnovers than the Cyclones have forced (13).